The Real Cost of HOA Documents: A Breakdown by Document Type

 The Bill Nobody Budgets For

-HOA document fees are one of those closing costs that seem small individually but add up to a surprisingly large number.
-An estoppel here, a resale package there, a rush fee when things run late — and suddenly you're looking at $800-$1,500 in HOA-related charges that weren't in anyone's original budget.
+HOA document fees are the closing cost that sneaks up on everyone.
+An estoppel here, a resale package there, a rush fee because somebody dragged their feet, and now you're staring at $800 to $1,500 in charges that weren't on anyone's radar when the contract was signed.

-Here's what each document type actually costs, where the money goes, and where you might have room to save.
+This post breaks down what each document actually costs, where that money ends up, and where you've got room to push back.

 Estoppel Letters / Status Letters

-The estoppel letter is the core financial document.
-It confirms what the seller owes the HOA and discloses transfer-related fees.
+The estoppel letter is the money document.
+It confirms what the seller owes the HOA and spells out any transfer-related fees.

 Typical costs: